Vault Best Practices

 Managed Package Limitations

 For any operation, the extent of a successful backup, restore, or replicate job depends on the permissions associated with the managed package.
 There is a possibility of failures of a few metadata components for which the package does not provide access.
-This is a limitation from the managed package and can be addressed by contacting the third-party vendor for required access.
+This is a limitation of the managed package and can be addressed by contacting the third-party vendor for required access.

 Last updated